BrycensRanch/SnapX/Progress.md

 # Checklist

-- [x] Port `NativeMessagingHost` to .NET 8 (It was literally a few lines of code...)
+- [x] Port `NativeMessagingHost` to .NET 9 (It was literally a few lines of code...)
-- [ ] Port `UploadersLib` to .NET 8 and remove UI code
+- [ ] Port `UploadersLib` to .NET 9 and remove UI code
-- [ ] Port `ScreenCaptureLib` to .NET 8 and GTK and unknown dependencies (Requires investigation)
+- [ ] Port `ScreenCaptureLib` to .NET 9 and GTK and unknown dependencies (Requires investigation)
 - [ ] Investigate `UploadersLib` (What is it?
 What does it do?)
 - [ ] Investigate `IndexerLib` (What is it?
 What does it do?)
 - [ ] Investigate `HistoryLib` (What is it?
 What does it do?)
 - [ ] Convert history to SQLite instead of JSON.
 I know this is a big change, but it'd remove the typically unnecessary built-in backup feature. <https://pl-rants.net/posts/when-not-json> <https://docs.servicestack.net/ormlite/>
 - [ ] Log files should be a daily log file, not a whole MONTH (wtf?)
-- [ ] Symlink ~/Documents/ShareX-Linux to their appropriate XDG directories to keep the familiar structure users are used to without violating the XDG spec.
+- [ ] Symlink ~/Documents/ShareX-Linux to their appropriate XDG directories to keep the familiar structure users are used to without violating the [XDG spec](https://specifications.freedesktop.org/basedir-spec/latest/).
-- [ ] Investigate packaging a .NET 8 package for Fedora and Ubuntu (Not planning to directly publish to the official repos.
-I don't want to deal with that headache)
-- [ ] Investigate packaging a Flatpak package for other distributions.
-- [ ] Investigate packaging a Snap package for other distributions.
-- [ ] Investigate packaging an AppImage package for other distributions.
+- [ ] Package for all major distributions besides NixOS.
+This means: Fedora, Ubuntu, Snap, AppImages, .run, Arch Linux, and Debian if they're lucky...
 - [ ] Create bindings for `go-keyring` so we're not storing API Credentials in plain text on the filesystem.
 It's also cross-platform.
-That way if need be, porting this to every major OS should be cumbersome.
-For other operating systems, we can use Uno.
+That way, if need be, porting this to every major OS should be less cumbersome.
 - [ ] Learn Rust and a hint of C++ to use XCap and other cross-platform screen capture libraries.
 (This will make the port take much longer)
 - [ ] Rust interop bindings